Table of Contents

 Falling and falling things.

-If you’re falling headfirst down a pitch-black hole in the ground, wearing steel toe cap boots and a hi-viz vest won’t do much good.
+If you’re falling headfirst down a pitch-black hole in the ground, wearing steel-toe cap boots and a hi-viz vest won’t do much good.

 How often have you seen someone open a manhole cover before standing next to it with their hands on their knees and bending over to see what’s underneath?

-There are seven risks that make enclosed spaces dangerous.
+Seven risks make enclosed spaces dangerous.

 For now, here are the top 7 dangers in restricted spaces.